Soft Swing-up: Benchmarking Model-Based Optimal Control for Rigid-Soft Underactuated Systems: Case Studies on Rigid-Soft Systems

 \subsection{Soft Furuta Pendulum}

 The Soft Furuta pendulum (Fig.~\ref{fig:graphical_abstract}f) consists of a rigid link attached to a revolute joint $\theta_1 \in \mathbb{R}$, with a soft link connected through a second revolute joint $\theta_2 \in \mathbb{R}$ whose rotation axis is perpendicular to that of the first joint.
 This configuration allows the soft link to swing freely while the rigid arm rotates in the horizontal plane.
-Furthermore, the soft link can exert every strain modes, including out-of-plane bending and shear, but also twisting.
+Furthermore, the soft link can exert all strain modes, including out-of-plane bending, shear, and twisting.
 The configuration vector is defined as $\bm{q} = ^{\top} \in \mathbb{R}^{n}$, where $n = 20$.
-The target equilibrium $\bar{\bm{q}}$ is defined with $\theta_2 = \pi$ and for $\theta_1 = 0$ and the associated static equilibrium of the soft link.
-The input is subject to a box constraint with $\tau_{\max} = \SI{80}{\newton}$.